~/blog $ cat ue5-cpp-vs-standard-cpp.md

 GetWorld()->GetTimerManager().SetTimer(TimerHandle, this, &AMyActor::MyFunction, 1.0f, true);

-Optimize Memory Usage: Use TArray::Reserve to preallocate memory for arrays and reduce reallocations.
+Preallocate memory: Use TArray::Reserve to preallocate capacity and reduce reallocations:

 TArray<int32> MyArray;